 Boston-based Quill were used to opening for major acts, taking the stage before The Who, Grateful Dead, Janis Joplin, Sly and the Family Stone and more at large venues.
 So it’s no surprise that they took the first time slot on the second day of Woodstock and crushed it, bringing their own unique brand of psychedelic blues to Bethel, N.Y.
 The buzz surrounding their set earned Quill, founded by brothers Jon and Dan Cole, a record deal with Atlantic subsidiary Cotillion, but after their debut self-titled LP didn’t sell well, they were dropped and disbanded by spring 1970, about six months after their Woodstock set.
 But their only album, chock full of bruising guitar lines and unique percussion, eventually attained a small level of cult status, even as the Cole brothers left the music industry altogether. —Steven Edelstone

 As with many artists, Richie Havens got a generous boost after performing at Woodstock, but he also got the chance of a lifetime that others didn’t get.
-Havens kicked off the festival and because many of the artists due to perform were stuck in traffic, he was asked to keep playing—and did so for around three hours.
+Havens kicked off the festival and because many of the artists due to perform were stuck in traffic, he was asked to keep playing—and according to his own recollection, did so for around three hours.
 In that time, Havens’ blend of folk and soul washed over the masses with his vigorous, rhythmic acoustic guitar strums and a messianic voice, nursing a life’s worth of pain.
 The most notable moment of his set was “Freedom,” a bluesy, vibrating song he had to improvise after running out of songs, and it was later featured in the Woodstock concert film.
 After Woodstock, he continued to make music—releasing his best-selling album Alarm Clock in 1971 (which reached number 16 on the U.S. charts)—and even ventured into acting—performing in the original stage version of The Who’s Tommy and playing Othello in the 1974 musical film Catch My Soul. —Lizzie Manno